simopt-admin/simopt/README.md

 7. To return to the main page, click the red "x" in the top-left corner of the window.

 ## Contributing
-You can contribute problems and solver to SimOpt by using [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) in GitHub or corresponding with the developers.
+You can contribute problems and solvers to SimOpt (or fix other coding bugs) by [forking](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository and initiating [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) in GitHub to request that your changes be integrated.

+We also maintain a short list of next steps for improving the libary:

+### Short-Term To-Do List
+1. **Accelerating and Hardening the Source Code:** profiling, exception tracking, unit testing.
+1. **Random Variate Generation:** adding to the random-variate generating capabilities of the `mrg32k3a` package that supports SimOpt.
+1. **Robustness to User Specification:** additional exception handling for changing model/problem/solver factors.
+1. **Improving the Diversity of Solvers and Problems:** we especially welcome more solvers for problems with discrete feasible regions and/or deterministic linear constraints and/or stochastic constraints and/or multiple objectives.
+1. **Parallelization for Large-Scale Experiments:** using `OpenMP` to parallelize macroreplications.
+1. **Performance Metrics and Plots:** new metrics and plots for problems with stochastic constraints and/or multiple objectives.

 ## Package
 The `simoptlib` package is available to download through the Python Packaging Index (PyPI) and can be installed from the terminal with the following command: